-Antioxidant rich paleo blueberry compote: a perfect addition to dairy free yogurt, a great topping for paleo pancakes, or a sweet compliment to savory dishes.
+Antioxidant-rich paleo blueberry compote: a perfect addition to dairy-free yogurt, a great topping for paleo pancakes, or a sweet complement to savory dishes.

 Paleo Blueberry Compote: one easy sauce, used many different ways

 I’m on a roll with easy sauces, first my Toasted Coconut Butter, now this easy blueberry compote.
 What I love about sauces like this is that they add a burst of flavor to every meal.
 This low carb blueberry compote is a great way to preserve your blueberries — buy in bulk and make a big batch!

 A couple of ways you can enjoy this 2-ingredient blueberry compote: